Out-of-Distribution Detection in Time-Series Domain: A Novel Seasonal Ratio Scoring Approach: Seasonal Ratio Scoring Approach for OOD Detection

 \item Compute the mean $\mu_{SR}$ and variance $\sigma_{SR}$ over SR scores of all in-distribution examples seen during training.
 Set the OOD detection threshold interval as $[\tau_l, \tau_u]$ such that $\tau_l$ = $\mu_{SR} - \lambda \times \sigma_{SR}$ and $\tau_u$ = $\mu_{SR} + \lambda \times \sigma_{SR}$, where $\lambda$ is a hyper-parameter. \item Tune the hyper-parameter $\lambda$ on the validation data to maximize OOD detection accuracy.

 \end{enumerate}

 The choice of $[\tau_l, \tau_u]$ for OOD detection is motivated by the fractional nature of the seasonal ratio scores.
 SRS algorithm assumes that in-distribution examples satisfy $p(x|y)= p(r|y)$.
 Hence, we characterize in-distribution examples with an SR score close to 1, whether from left ($\tau_l$) or right ($\tau_u$) side.
 To identify in-distribution examples, we rely on SR scores that are close to the mean score recorded during training, whether from left ($\tau_l$) or right ($\tau_u$) side.
 This design choice is based on the fact that SR score is a quotient ideally centered around the value 1.
 Indeed, we observe in Figure \ref{fig:taus} that the SR score for OOD examples can go on either the left or the right side of the SR scores for in-distribution examples.
-Ideally, the SR score for in-distribution examples is closest to $\mu_{SR}$ as illustrated in Figure \ref{fig:framework}. $\lambda$ is tuned to define the valid range of SR scores for in-distribution examples from $\mathcal{D}_{in}$.
+Ideally, the SR score for in-distribution examples is closer to $\mu_{SR}$ than SR scores for OOD examples, as illustrated in Figure \ref{fig:framework}. $\lambda$ is tuned to define the valid range of SR scores for in-distribution examples from $\mathcal{D}_{in}$.
 We note that the score can be changed easily to consider the quantiles of estimated ratios during training stage and use it to separate the region of OOD and ID score.
 Therefore, we can redefine $\tau_l = (0.5 - \lambda)$ as the $\tau_l$-quantile for the lower-limit of ID score and $\tau_u = (0.5 + \lambda)$ as the $\tau_u$-quantile for the upper-limit of ID score.
 Given this definition, we need to tune the hyper-parameter $0<\lambda\le 0.5$ on the validation data to maximize OOD detection accuracy.
+Furthermore, the ID score range is not required to be symmetric.
+In the general case, we can define $\tau_l = (0.5 - \lambda_l)$ as the $\tau_l$-quantile and $\tau_u = (0.5 + \lambda_u)$ as the $\tau_u$-quantile, where $\lambda_l \neq \lambda_u$.
 We have observed in our experiments that both these settings give similar performance.
 Therefore, we only consider $\tau_{u,l}$ = $\mu_{SR} \pm \lambda \times \sigma_{SR}$ for simplicity for our experimental evaluation.

 {\bf Inference stage.} Given a time-series signal $x$, our OOD detection approach works as follows. \begin{enumerate} \item Compute the predicted class label $\hat{y}$ using the classifier $F(x)$. \item Create the remainder component of $x$ with the predicted label $\hat{y}$: $r$ = $x - S_{\hat{y}}$. \item Compute conditional likelihoods $p(x|\hat{y})$ and $p(r|\hat{y})$ from trained CVAE models $\mathcal{M}_x$ and $\mathcal{M}_r$. \item Compute the seasonal ratio score using conditional likelihoods.